WMatthewARC/Module-10-Challenge/README.md

 - ![ERD](c10pic07.JPG)
 - ![ERD](c10pic08.JPG)

-# :octocat:This completes the assignment <i> "Module 10 - sqlalchemy-challenge."</i>  :octocat:
+# This completes the assignment <i> "Module 10 - sqlalchemy-challenge."</i>

+:+1::octocat:
 -  API does work and all code runs without error.
 I will be returning for the BONUS section.
-Thank you,
+Thank you